solliancenet/microsoft-redis-cache-migration/05_Appendix/00_Setup.md

   bind 0.0.0.0
   ```

-- If the setting does not exist, run all the commands in the `.\artifacts\post-install-script01.sh` file
+- If the setting does not exist or it is an empty file, run all the commands in the `.\artifacts\post-install-script01.sh` file

 ## Connect to the Azure VM